-- Obtain a list of all possible routes your current Rails application provides you with.
+- How to obtain a list of all possible routes for your current Rails application.

-- Apply helper methods to create a navigation link on your webpage.
+- Helper methods to create a navigation link on your webpage.

 The most important (and simplest) route in your file is the root URL… where should users be deposited when they land on

 http://supercutekittenphotos.com?
 Just tell Rails which controller and action to map that route to, and it is so:

 root to: "kittens#index" #kittens controller, index action (method)

 Remember, when we say “action” we really mean “the method inside the controller that is called that”, e.g. the